HTTPArchive/almanac.httparchive.org/src/content/en/2019/css.md

 ## Layout

 ### Flexbox
-Flexbox is a container style that directs and aligns it's children, aka it helps with layout in a constraint based way.
-It had a quite rocky beginning on the web, as it's spec went through 2-3 different quite drastic changes from 2010-2013.
+Flexbox is a container style that directs and aligns its children, aka it helps with layout in a constraint based way.
+It had a quite rocky beginning on the web, as its spec went through 2-3 different quite drastic changes from 2010-2013.
 Fortunately, it settled and was implemented across all browsers by 2014.
 Given that history, it had a slow adoption rate, but it's been a few years since then!
 It's quite popular now, has many articles about it and how to leverage it, but it's new in comparison to other layout tactics.

 ```<pie chart of 02_013c>```

-Quite the success story shown here, as nearly 50% of the web has flexbox usage in it's stylesheets.
+Quite the success story shown here, as nearly 50% of the web has flexbox usage in its stylesheets.

 ### Grid
-Like flexbox, grid too went through a few spec alternations early on in it's lifespan.
-Microsoft had Grid in it's first versions of Windows 8, as the primary layout engine for it's horizontally scrolling design style.
-It was vetted there first, transitioned to the web, and then hardened by the other browsers until it's final release in 2017.
+Like flexbox, grid too went through a few spec alternations early on in its lifespan.
+Microsoft had Grid in the first versions of Windows 8, as the primary layout engine for its horizontally scrolling design style.
+It was vetted there first, transitioned to the web, and then hardened by the other browsers until its final release in 2017.
 It had a very successful launch in that nearly all browsers released their implementations at the same time, so web developers just woke up one day to superb grid support.
-Today, the end of 2019, grid still feels like a new kid on the block, as folks are still awakening to it's power and capabilities.
+Today, the end of 2019, grid still feels like a new kid on the block, as folks are still awakening to its power and capabilities.

 ```<pie chart of 02_014c>```